Skip to main content

 Graduate Student Center, Room 101

-Areas of focus: cover letters, humanities/social sciences, nonfaculty careers, research communication, interviewing, small liberal arts colleges, academic publishing, visual communication, professional brand
+Areas of focus: cover letters, humanities/social sciences, nonfaculty careers, research communication, interviewing, small liberal arts colleges, academic publishing, visual communication, teaching and learning, professional brand

 In her role as Assistant Dean for Academic and Career Development, Vanessa Doriott Anderson leads workshops and teaches courses that develop students’ ability to build their professional brand, communicate their value, and pursue their chosen career.
 She is also an active member of the Graduate Career Consortium.
 Vanessa received her B.A. from Macalester College, her M.A. from the University of Minnesota—Twin Cities, and her Ph.D. from Duke University.
 She has previously worked with graduate students at NC State and Duke Universities and was a faculty member in French.
 Her academic specialization in twentieth-century autobiography informs her work with graduate students who seek to shape their many varied skills and experiences into a coherent professional narrative.
 To learn more about her current involvements head to the Graduate School Directory.